 - God blessing the whole scene!

 Before leaving the Saint-Jean district, don’t miss the Maison des Avocats.
 This is a splendid mansion from the Renaissance with a Tuscan-style courtyard.
-Around it are the buildings with pinky-orangey façades.
+Around it is the buildings with pinky-orangey façades.

 Southern Old Town: Quartier Saint-Georges